Adaptations of Sherlock Holmes: Film

 Many similar films were made in the early years of the twentieth century, most notably the 13 one- and two-reel silent films produced by the Danish Nordisk Film Company between 1908 and 1911.
 The only non-lost film is Sherlock Holmes i Bondefangerkløer, produced in 1910.
 Holmes was originally played by Viggo Larsen.
 Other actors who played Holmes in those films were Otto Lagoni, Einar Zangenberg, Lauritz Olsen, and Alwin Neuss.
-In 1911 the American Biograph company produced a series of 11 short comedies based on the Holmes character with Mack Sennett (later of Keystone Kops fame) in the title role.
+In 1911 the American Biograph company produced a series of 11 short comedies based on the Holmes character with Mack Sennett (later of Keystone Cops fame) in the title role.

+In 1914, Universal released A Study in Scarlet, starring Francis Ford as Holmes with a script by Grace Cunard.
+It is believed that Ford's younger brother, John Ford, credited as "Jack Ford", portrayed Dr. Watson.

 By 1916, Harry Arthur Saintsbury, who had played Holmes on stage hundreds of times in Gillette's play, reprised the role in the 1916 film The Valley of Fear.

 The next significant cycle of Holmes films were produced by the Stoll Pictures company in Britain.
 Between 1921 and 1923 they produced a total of 47 two-reelers, all featuring noted West End actor Eille Norwood in the lead with Hubert Willis as Watson.

 John Barrymore played the role in a 1922 movie entitled Sherlock Holmes, with Roland Young as Watson and William Powell in his first screen appearance.
 This Goldwyn film is the first Holmes movie made with high production values and a major star.

 Clive Brook played Sherlock Holmes three times: The Return of Sherlock Holmes (1929), as part of the anthology film Paramount on Parade (1930), and Sherlock Holmes (1932).
+Reginald Owen, who played Dr. Watson in the latter film, would portray Holmes the following year in A Study in Scarlet.

-In 1931 Raymond Massey played Sherlock Holmes in his screen debut, The Speckled Band, while Arthur Wontner played Holmes in five British films from 1931 to 1937.
+In 1931, Raymond Massey played Sherlock Holmes in his screen debut, The Speckled Band, while Arthur Wontner played Holmes in five British films from 1931 to 1937.